xhyrom/discord-datamining/data/articles/normal/articles/15145601963031/content.md

 <h1 id="h_01H2Y1F86HNTVKWNVJJSB4C6A5">Frequently Asked Questions</h1>
 <p><strong>Q: Are there any restrictions on what kind of Remixes I can share? </strong></p>
 <p>A: Like other spaces on Discord, content you create and share needs to abide by our <a href="https://discord.com/guidelines" target="_blank" rel="noopener noreferrer">Community Guidelines</a>.</p>
-<p><strong>Q: I'm a Nitro subscriber, but why don’t I see the remix option?</strong></p>
+<p id="docs-internal-guid-1490ea23-7fff-d81f-0883-e43772aa7de2"><strong>Q: Why don’t I see the remix option?</strong></p>
-<p><span id="docs-internal-guid-cb4f4020-7fff-a437-449a-e9faaa347660">A: The Remix Beta is only available in the following languages: EN, IT, FR, DE, PT and ES.
-If your app is set to one of those languages and you still don’t see the Remix button, please be sure to check if your mobile app is up to date.
-The Discord mobile app may need to take a few days for the update to be rolled out. </span></p>
+<p>A: Remix is only available to Discord Nitro subscribers on iOS and Android.
+You can learn more about Nitro and Nitro Basic <a href="https://support.discord.com/hc/en-us/articles/115000435108-What-are-Nitro-Nitro-Basic-" target="_blank" rel="noopener noreferrer">here</a>.</p>